Duke Ellington: Personal life

 Ellington married his high school sweetheart, Edna Thompson (d.
 1967), on July 2, 1918, when he was 19.
-The next spring, on March 11, 1919, Edna gave birth to their only son, Mercer Kennedy Ellington.
+The next spring, on March 11, 1919, Edna gave birth to their only child, Mercer Kennedy Ellington.

 Ellington was joined in New York City by his wife and son in the late 1920s, but the couple soon permanently separated.
 According to her obituary in Jet magazine, she was "homesick for Washington" and returned.
 In 1929, Ellington became the companion of Mildred Dixon, who traveled with him, managed Tempo Music, inspired songs, such as "Sophisticated Lady", at the peak of his career, and raised his son.

 In 1938, he left his family (his son was 19) and moved in with Beatrice "Evie" Ellis, a Cotton Club employee.
 Their relationship, though stormy, continued after Ellington met and formed a relationship with Fernanda de Castro Monte in the early 1960s.
 Ellington supported both women for the rest of his life.

 Ellington's sister Ruth (1915–2004) later ran Tempo Music, his music publishing company.
 Ruth's second husband was the bass-baritone McHenry Boatwright, whom she met when he sang at her brother's funeral.
 As an adult, son Mercer Ellington (d.
-1996) played trumpet and piano, led his own band, and worked as his father's business manager.
+1996) played trumpet and piano, led his own band, worked as his father's business manager, and kept the Ellington band alive for 20 years after Duke's death.

 Ellington was a member of Alpha Phi Alpha and was a Freemason associated with Prince Hall Freemasonry.

 Death

-Ellington died on May 24, 1974, of complications from lung cancer and pneumonia, a few weeks after his 75th birthday.
+Ellington died on May 24, 1974, of complications from lung cancer and pneumonia, aged 75.
 At his funeral, attended by over 12,000 people at the Cathedral of St. John the Divine, Ella Fitzgerald summed up the occasion: "It's a very sad day.
 A genius has passed."

 He was interred in the Woodlawn Cemetery, the Bronx, New York City.